Characteristic cycle and wild Lefschetz theorems: Singular support and characteristic cycle of étale sheaves

 \subsection{The characteristic cycle}

 Let $f:X \to S$ be a morphism between smooth schemes of finite type over $k$ where $S$ is a curve over $k$.
 Let $x\in X$ be a closed point and put $s=f(x)$.
 Note that any local trivialization of $\bT^*S$ in a neighborhood of $s$ gives rise to a local section of $\bT^*X$ in a neighborhood of $x$ by applying $df:\bT^*S\times_S X \to \bT^*X$.
-We abusively denote by $df$ this section. \\ We say that $x$ is an {\it at most $C$-isolated characteristic point} for $f:X \to S$ if $f:X\setminus \{x\} \to S$ is $C$-transversal.
+We abusively denote by $df$ this section. \\ We say that $x$ is an {\it at most isolated $C$-characteristic point for $f:X \to S$} if there is an open neighbourhood $U\subset X$ of $x$ such that $f:U- \{x\} \to S$ is $C$-transversal.
 In that case, the intersection of a cycle $A$ supported on $C$ with $[df]$ is supported at most at a single point in $\bT^*_xX$.
 Since $C$ is conical, the intersection number $(A, [df])_{\bT^*X,x}$ is independent of the chosen local trivialization for $\bT^*S$ in a neighborhood of $s$.

 \begin{theorem}[{\cite[Theorem 5.9]{cc}}] Let $X$ be a smooth scheme of finite type over $k$.
-For every $\cK\in D^b_{ctf}(X,\Lambda)$, there is a unique cycle $CC(\cK)$ of $\bT^{\ast}X$ supported on $SS(\cK)$ such that for every \'etale morphism $h: U \to X$, for every morphism $f: U \to S$ with $S$ a smooth curve over $k$, for every at most $h^{\circ}(SS(\cK))$-isolated characteristic point $u\in U$ for $f:U \to S$, we have the following Milnor type formula
+For every $\cK\in D^b_{ctf}(X,\Lambda)$, there is a unique cycle $CC(\cK)$ of $\bT^{\ast}X$ supported on $SS(\cK)$ such that for every \'etale morphism $h: U \to X$, for every morphism $f: U \to S$ with $S$ a smooth curve over $k$, for every at most isolated $h^{\circ}(SS(\cK))$-characteristic point $u\in U$ for $f:U \to S$, we have the following Milnor type formula

 where $R\Phi_{\ubar}(h^{\ast}\cK, f)$ denotes the stalk of the vanishing cycle of $h^*\cK$ with respect to $f:U \to S$ at a geometric point $\ubar \to U$ above $u$. \end{theorem}

 \begin{definition} The cycle $CC(\cK)$ from \cref{Milnor_formula} is the {\it characteristic cycle of $\cK$}. \end{definition}